NLP ¶

 During the Train model step, there are two options for how to train your model.

-• Automatic split - Azure takes all of your data, splits it into the specified percentages randomly, and applies them in training the model.
-This option is best when you have a larger dataset, data is naturally more consistent, or the distribution of your data extensively covers your classes.
+- Azure takes all of your data, splits it into the specified percentages randomly, and applies them in training the model.
+This option is best when you have a larger dataset, data is naturally more consistent, or the distribution of your data extensively covers your classes. -

-• Utterances are the phrases that a user might enter when interacting with an application that uses your language model.
+are the phrases that a user might enter when interacting with an application that uses your language model.- An

-• An intent represents a task or action the user wants to perform, or more simply the meaning of an utterance.
+represents a task or action the user wants to perform, or more simply the meaning of an utterance.
 You create a model by defining intents and associating them with one or more utterances.
+Entities

 Defining the intent